Master of Educational Technology and Applied Learning Sciences: FAQ

 Are there professional organizations that I should know about?

 Yes.
-The Instructional Designers Association has over 600 members.
-Also, the Association for Educational Communications and Technology (AECT) has more than 2400 members and focuses on improving instruction through technology.
+The Association for Educational Communications and Technology (AECT) has more than 2400 members and focuses on improving instruction through technology.
+The QM Instructional Designers Association aims to enhance online education and student learning through effective instructional design practices.
 The EDUCAUSE Learning Initiative (ELI) encourages sharing of ideas and innovations among higher education professionals that lead to improvements in learning through technology.
 Each of these organizations also has its own job board.

 Does the department provide career counseling or job placement?

 We do not provide job placement.
 However, students are encouraged to keep their resumes and/or websites current and are provided with opportunities to meet with prospective employers.
-Additionally, the Career Center is available for counseling services and any employment announcements we receive from outside sources are posted frequently.
+Additionally, the Career and Professional Development Center (CPDC) is available for counseling services and any employment announcements we receive from outside sources are posted frequently.
 A great resource for your job search is https://www.cmu.edu/career/students_and_alumni.

 At this writing, it does.
 While we do not expect any changes, given that the visa process is controlled by the United States Government, we cannot guarantee it will in the future.